Last Updated on by Michael Brockbank

 Aim for More than 800 Words Per Article

 To join AdSense, Google wants to make sure you’re providing quality content.
-So, quick, 100-word articles isn’t going to fly in most cases.
+So, writing quick, 300-word articles probably isn’t going to help in most cases.
+Of course, that also depends on if those short pieces of content can drive an audience.

 Besides, making money with AdSense relies on visitor traffic.
 By writing longer pieces, you can engage an audience and get people to read your posts.
 Not to mention getting people to come back for future content.